-Dick Druckman’s rise to prominence in the world of sports photography is as remarkable as his pictures.
-Born and raised in Hartford, Connecticut, he went on to earn a BA degree from Trinity College and an MBA from Columbia University.
-Throughout his schooling Dick was an avid sports fan.
-He then married his Sweetheart Joan before beginning a successful career at Bristol-Myers Squibb(BMS)in Princeton, New Jersey, where he eventually became Senior Vice President of Strategic Planning.
+Richard “Dick” Druckman’s rise to prominence in the world of sports photography is as remarkable as his pictures.
+Born and raised in Hartford, Connecticut, Dick played a variety of sports while growing up.
+During his high school years at Weaver High School, he was elected a co-captain of his football team and went on to play collegiate football at Trinity College where he earned a B.A. degree in economics.
+He followed that with an MBA from Columbia University.
+Throughout his schooling, Dick was an avid sports fan.
+He then married his sweetheart Joan before beginning a successful business career at Bristol-Myers Squibb(BMS)in Princeton New Jersey, where he eventually became Senior Vice President of Strategic Planning.

 Dick’s interest in photography began as a child.
 His dad who was a salesman was a camera buff and was always taking moving pictures with an 8 millimeter camera and stills with a Kodak Brownie.
 Dick recalls, “ My dad made calendars of my two sisters and me and gave them to his customers.
 Like my Dad, my first camera was a Kodak Brownie( which I showcase in my gallery), but I soon graduated to an Olympus and then to Nikon, at first film, and then to digital cameras”